Low Voltage Electrical Cabinet Maintenance

 William

-Senior Industrial Electrical Specialist | KTH ELECTRIC
+Senior Industrial Electrical Specialist

-With over 12 years of hands-on experience in the industrial electrical sector, I specialize in delivering optimized technical solutions for factories and industrial zones.
+With over 12 years of hands-on experience in the industrial electrical sector, I specialize in delivering optimized technical solutions for factories.
+My core expertise includes Power System Design, Substation Installation, and Heavy-Duty System Maintenance.